tobben1998/scrypto/defi_fund/README.md

-# DeFi Fund
+# DefiFunds

-This is a proof-of-concept scrypto blueprint that lets you create or join a fund.
-As a fund manager, you will be able to trade cryptocurrencies and collect a fee from those who want to join your fund.
-If you do not want to create a fund, you can also join a fund that someone else has created.
-They will then trade on your behalf.
-You do not need to trust the fund manager to hold your funds.
-They are kept securely in a vault and can only be traded with whitelisted tokens by the fund manager.
-He has never access to withdraw your funds.
+This is a proof of conept a dapp where traders can create decentralized funds and everyday people can invest in them.
+Traders will effectivly show if they can trade profitable or not, and do not need to go into the complex process of creating a centralized hedge fund for getting everyday people to buy their fund.
+Everyday useres will have the convienice of being able to invest in the defi ecosystem, without doing the trading themselves or go to a centralized platform.

 ## Getting Started